jimdigriz/freeradius-oauth2-perl/README.md

       ...
     }

-**N.B.** although the above may look inefficient, the URL caching makes it very fast on subsequent runs.
+**N.B.** although the above may look inefficient, the URL caching makes it very fast on subsequent runs, so it helps to keep any dynamic componment in the JSONPath filter rather than the URL